PennController/penncontroller.github.io/reference/_posts/2021-01-22-new-pcibex-farm.md

 We've released a [new version of the PCIbex Farm](https://farm.pcibex.net/){:target="_blank"}.

 ## New Features

-+ Easier code navigation
+### Easy way to create the experiments!

++ Built-in templates
 + New and more stable code editor
-+ Built-in templates

-> IMPORTANT!
-> All the files from the old farm will not be migrated automatically to the new farm!
-> Make sure you migrate all your important experiments to the new farm!

-+ Easily accesible files
++ Code being updated automatically - No more troubles and headaches with SAVE button

+### All on a single page!

++ Easy file navigation
-+ Previewing the experiment on the same page
++ Previewing the experiment
-+ Accessing the results of the experiment via code editor
++ Accessing the results of the experiment

-> IMPORTANT!
-> Make sure to create a new profile on the new farm and confirm it using email!
-> Otherwise your experiments won't be saved!
+### Executing the experiments has never been easier!

 + Sharing the experiment in a second
 + Easy download and git sync of the whole experiment
 + Support section available on farm

+## Is my code automatically migrated to the new platform?

+Shortly, no. You have to migrate your experiments to the new farm.
+See below for the instructions on how to do it.

 ## How to migrate experiments to the new farm?